 The Keyless Access system allows for vehicle entry when the remote key is within 1 m (3 ft).
-See "Keyless Access Operation" later in this section.
+See "Keyless Access Operation" following.

-The remote key may work up to 60 m (197 ft) away from the vehicle.
+The remote key functions may work up to 60 m (197 ft) away from the vehicle.

-Other conditions can affect the performance of the remote key.
-See Remote Key \Rightarrow 8.
+Other conditions can impact the performance of the remote key.
+See Remote Key $\Rightarrow$ 8.

-With Remote Start and Power Liftgate Shown
+With Remote Start Shown, Without Similar